NETWAYS/foreman-training/plugins/03_dhcp_browser.md

 ### Inspect DHCP reservations of the subnet "foreman"

-Navigate to "Infrastructure > Subnets" and press the "DHCP" button next the subnet "foreman".
+Navigate to "Infrastructure > Subnets" and press the "DHCP" button next to the subnet "foreman".
 In the following DHCP Browser you will find one reservation for every host created earlier.